 - Income tax certificate copy (last 3 years), E-TIN certificate copy.

-- Valuation of other assets such as land, building (If any).
+- Valuation of other assets such as land, and buildings (If any).

-- For Tourist Purpose: Personal Invitation letter & evidence of your inviter’s passport and status in Switzerland (If available).
+- For Tourist Purpose: Personal invitation letter and proof of your inviter’s passport and Switzerland residency (If available).

-- For Business Visit: A letter of invitation from the host organization in Switzerland.
-Including conference registration details, reasons for applicant’s visit, itinerary with contact details of the business parties involved and applicant’s employment contract details.
+- For Business Visit: A letter of invitation from the host organization in Switzerland, including conference registration details, the reasons for the applicant’s visit, an itinerary with contact information for the business parties involved, and the applicant’s job contract.

 - Travel Health Insurance (Coverage minimum 30,000 Euros)

 - Travelley service charge TK.
-3,000 (Notary, insurance and translation charges are additional- if needed).
+3,500 (Notary, insurance, and translation charges are additional- if needed).